cs320-mattsrats/schedule-builder/README.md

 # How To Use Our Website

-## Trends Page
+## Home Page
-You can view the trends page by clicking the "Trend" tab on the left.
+You can view the trends page by clicking the "Home" tab on the left.

-In the trend page, you notice five selectable topics at the top of the page.
-These topics are the top 5 most popular topics among the posts and comments in Campuswire.
-You will also notice a bar graph and a table with three button below it with the following labels: "Posts", "Likes", and "Comments".
-Finally, below the graph and the buttons is a list of posts.
-These posts correspond to the currently selected topic.
+In the home page, at the top there is a navigation bar with tabs to you can toggle between "Home", "Build Schedule", and "Recommendation" as well as a light/dark mode, and a login/sign up section.
+The home page is formatted into three main sections, a "Watchlist", "Current Schedule", and "Classes Left to Take."

-Clicking one of the trending topics will change the list of posts and the contents of the graph.
-The graph will show information regarding the currently selected topic.
-The posts will also be relating to that particular topic.
-The reason that only the top 5 trending topics are shown is to decrease the risk of information overload but also provide enough information for comparisons.
+The Watchlist sections consists of randomly selected courses from a databaes of Computer Science and Mathematics courses.
+Four courses are randomly selected when the page is refreshed, each course is displayed in a container with teh title of the course, a brief description, and clicking the "View All" button allows a user to see more details about a course such as the Professor and the entire description.
+This section intends to give students reccomendations on courses to take, as well as relevant information to inform their decision.

-Clicking one of the table buttons will change what information the graph is displaying.
-By default, the graph will show the amount of posts made for the currently selected trending topic over time.
-However, by clicking a different button, the graph can show likes over time and comments over time.
-The goal of this information is to help instructors understand when students are engaging with a particular topic.
-This can help instructors better prepare to meet the needs of students.
+The Current Schedule section is a table that intends to display the courses a user wants to put in their schedule.
+The Table ranges from Monday to Friday and times go from 8am to 7pm daily.
+This section intends to input the classes selected by the user into a table format to visualize their weekly schedule.

-While scrolling down the list of posts, you may notice that some of the posts are highlighted black and have exclamation points on them.
-These indicated "critical posts".
-A critical post is any post that does not have any replies.
-The goal of highlighting these critical posts is to bring them to the attention of the instructor and hopefully expedite a response to the student who created the post.
+The Clases Left to Take section is a checklist of courses a student has left to take to complete their major.
+The check boxes consist of the core computer science requiremets a computer science student needs to complete in order to get their degree.
+Clicking the box next to a course will mark it as completed to allow students to easily see what courses they have taken.

 ## Engagement Page
-You can view the engagement page by clicking the "Engagement" tab on the left.
+You can view the engagement page by clicking the "Build Schedule" tab on the left.

 In the engagement page, you will find a bar graph and a table.
 The goal of the page is to inform the users of how the class and specific people have engaged with the campuswire page throughout the semester.